AnyFetch/anyfetch-provider.js/README.md

 It takes as parameter the data you sent to `retrieveTokens`, the `cursor` that was sent during the last invokation of `updateAccount` or `null` if this is the first run.

-You can then start pushing tasks onto the different queues -- more on that on next section.
+You can then start pushing tasks onto the different queues—more on that on next section.

 #### `workers`
-Workers are responsible for "working" on the tasks returned by `updateAccount`.
+Workers are functions responsible for handling the tasks returned by `updateAccount`.
 Keep in mind they are shared for all users of your lib, and should therefore not rely on any external state or context.

 `workers` must be an object where each key is a specific worker with specific options.
 For nearly all use-cases, you'll only need two workers: one for additions (sending new and updated documents from your provider to AnyFetch) and one for deletions (deleting documents onto AnyFetch).

-A worker is a simple function taking two parameters: a job, and a cb to invoke with an error if any.
+A worker is a simple function taking two parameters: a job, and a `cb` to invoke with an error if any.

 ```js
 // IN :